nl83457/sql_project_applestore/README.md

 ## Data Cleaning/Checking Validity of Data

-Firstly, we use the COUNT function to get the number of distinct 'id' values in both tables, and match the results to check if there is any missing data.
+Firstly, we use the COUNT function to get the number of distinct 'id' values in both tables, and match the results across both tables to check if there is any missing data.

 ```
 SELECT COUNT(Distinct id) AS UniqueAppIDs